geomagpy/MARTAS/README.md

 ### 1.3 MARTAS users

-MARTAS is currently used by many organizations:
+MARTAS is going to be published in 2026 and currently is used already by the following organizations:

 Austria: GeoSphere Austria, Conrad Observatory and power grid monitoring networks
 Finnland: Image geomagnetic network stations
 Colombia: Fuquene geomagnetic observatory
 Bulgaria: PAG geomagnetic Observatory

-if you are also using MARTAS of any of its modules we would be happy to put yu on the list.
+If you are also using MARTAS or any of its modules we would be happy to put you on the list.

 ## 2. Installation